Giroux, Hayes help Flyers to win over first-place Penguins

 TRAINER’S ROOM

-Penguins: D Mike Matheson is listed as week to week after taking a puck to the face in the second period of Saturday’s 3-0 win over Washington. … F Evan Rodrigues (lower body) missed his second straight game.
+Penguins: DeSmith exited after the second period with a lower body injury and will be evaluated further on Tuesday, Sullivan said.
+He was replaced by Tristan Jarry. … D Mike Matheson is listed as week to week after taking a puck to the face in the second period of Saturday’s 3-0 win over Washington. … F Evan Rodrigues (lower body) missed his second straight game.
 Rodrigues didn’t skate on Monday. … Brandon Tanev (upper body) was out of the lineup for the 13th consecutive game.
 His return appears near, though, as he skated with full contact on Monday.

 UP NEXT